QBF Merge Resolution is powerful but unnatural: Preliminaries

 \section{Preliminaries}

 The sets $\br{1, 2, \ldots, n}$ and $\br{m, m+1, \ldots, n}$ are abbreviated as $[n]$ and $[m,n]$ respectively.
 A literal is a variable or its negation; a clause is a disjunction of literals.
 We will interchangeably denote clauses as disjunctions of literals as well as sets of literals.
+A propositional formula in conjunctive normal form (cnf) is a conjunction of clauses, equivalently a set of clauses.